With His Choice Of Inauguration Prayer Leaders, Trump Shows His Values

 With his invitation to Jackson to pray at his inauguration, Trump returned a favor.

-Jackson lives in a multimillion dollar mansion in Detroit and drives luxury cars.
+Jackson lives in a multimillion-dollar mansion in Detroit and drives luxury cars.
 He preaches that being rich is not bad and that Trump's wealth shows he is "blessed by God."

 Such teachings exemplify the "prosperity gospel," which holds that God rewards faithful Christians with financial success.
 It is a faith tradition with which Trump long has been associated.
 His "spiritual adviser" is Paula White, who as the leader of New Destiny Christian Center near Orlando, Fla., is perhaps the best known prosperity preacher in the country.